 The Covid-19 pandemic has brought unprecedented challenges in the business world.
 As a result, many firms have been on the verge of insolvency last year.
 Only in the US, 100,000 businesses have permanently shut down since the start of the pandemic.
+However, you can guarantee business continuity with ISO certification.

 Companies are now looking for ways and possibilities to minimize such risks in the future.
 The strategic and tactical capability to plan for and respond to incidents and business disruptions, like the pandemic, is defined as Business Continuity Management (BCM).